Home » How to List Installed Modules in PowerShell

 PowerShell List Installed Module

-In this article, we will discuss how to use the Get-InstalledModule cmdlet to list installed modules and get the module version and other module information.
+In this article, we will discuss step-by-step instructions and examples to use the Get-InstalledModule cmdlet effectively.

-Get-InstalledModule cmdlet gets a list of modules installed on the computer using PowerShellGet.
+Get-InstalledModule cmdlet retrieves a list of PowerShell modules installed using PowerShellGet.
+It provides valuable details such as:

 Get-InstalledModule